碰瓷

 What Does 碰瓷 Mean?

 A uniquely Chinese scam where someone deliberately bumps into cars or pedestrians, then dramatically claims injury to extort money.
-The name comes from antique porcelain scams where vendors would 'accidentally' bump into customers, break their (already-cracked) porcelain, and demand compensation.
+Emerging around 2016, the name comes from antique porcelain scams where vendors would 'accidentally' bump into customers, break their (already-cracked) porcelain, and demand compensation.
 Now extended to describe any manufactured grievance used to extract money or advantage.

 Cultural Context